JaqiKal/task-master/README.md

 ### Language

-[Python](https://www.python.org) used as the back-end programming language.
+[Python](https://www.python.org) is used as the back-end programming language.

 ### Tools